bpisano/network-kit/README.md

 }
 ```

-3. **Perform the Request**: User the server configuration to perform the request.
+3. **Perform the Request**: Use the server configuration to perform the request.

 ```swift
 let server: MyServer = MyServer()